saawd-wold/Unit11-IterationChallenges/Tasks.md

 ## While-Loops

-1) In `src/WhileLoops1.py`, write a program that receives an integer as input from the user and doubles it repeatedly as long as the number is less than 1000, printing each number generated this way.
+1) In `src/WhileLoops1.py`, write a program that receives an integer as input from the user and doubles it repeatedly as long as the number is less than 1000, printing each number encountered during this process that is less than 1000.
 2) In `src/WhileLoops2.py`, complete the code that has been begun for you to write a program that receives a positive integer from the user and determines the binary representation, using at least one while-loop.

    *To add a character `c` to a string `s`, you can use `s.append(c)`.*